AbdullahFaruk/cuc_jav_webdriver/README.md

 This template implements the [Page Object](http://www.seleniumhq.org/docs/06_test_design_considerations.jsp#page-object-design-pattern) design pattern.

-To get started, create a copy of this project (e.g. download the zip) in a directory on your machine.
+To get started, create a copy of this project in a directory on your machine (e.g. download the zip).
 The root directory should be a project name of your choosing.

 ##Modify pom.xml##

 Modify the pom.xml file.
 Use [this](https://maven.apache.org/pom.html) as a guide.

 At a minimum you should supply new values for **groupId** (unique within your organization) and **artifactId** (generally your project name).
 Changes must be reflected in the folder names of your project.
-For example, your project won't likely be called cuc_jav_webdriver; neither should your project root folder.
+For example, your project won't likely be called cuc_jav_webdriver; neither should your project's root folder.

 It is a good practice to match your groupId to your package (high level directory) structure.